rust-scicomp/website/pages/2026/tutorial.md

 During this session, there are a number of tutorials running in parallel for you to choose from.
 The list of tutorials is given below.

+Note that one tutorial will also take place during the [topical discussions](/2026/discussions.md) session.

 <h2 style='margin-bottom:0px'>A beginner's guide to Rust</h2>
 <div>
 <div class='authors'><b>Ignacia Fierro Piccardo</b> (University of Bath)</div>